Angular-Wave/angular.ts/README.md

 This project preserves, modernises and expands the original [AngularJS](https://github.com/angular/angular.js) framework.
 AngularTS is "AngularJS: The Good Parts".
-It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds modern build tooling with strong typechecking of TypeScript.
+It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds a reactive change-detection model on top of modern build tooling with strong typechecking of TypeScript.

-The result is a buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.
+The result is a high-performance, buildless, progressive and battle-tested JS framework that stays as close to Web standards as possible.

 AngularTS lets you write server-rendered web applications for desktop and mobile, without leaving the comfort of your tech-stack.
 It lets you use good old HTML as your template language and lets you extend HTML’s